voldgalf/RobotDevelopment/FriendlyFace/README.md

 # FriendlyFace

-Displaying a friendly face, in pure C with SDL
+Display a customizable robot face, plug in the screen via HDMI/Display Port and run the program.

+Made with C and SDL.

 ### Features

-- Changes with set face option
+- Customizable face selection
-- Scales with screen size
-- Looks unique
+- Simplifies utilization by removing the need for embedded screens and external libraries.
+- Extremely memory efficent